Average Scores in ASVAB

 For example, in order to enlist yourself in the Army, you will need an AFQT score of 31.
 However, if you want to choose your MOS, you will need to achieve a score of 50 or more.
 Line scores are also important because they enable you to select the skill/job that you're good at.
 Your AFQT score also decides you salary/pay package; the higher your AFQT score, the better your additional benefits/variables.

 Your General Technical (GT) score plays a crucial role in determining your career.
 A high GT score (of around >110) will give you the option to choose a job in the technical field, such as in the fields of Communication or Information Technology.

 Options for Average Scorers:

-An average score in ASVAB spells difficulties in choosing a career.
+An average performance spells difficulties in choosing a career.
 Although you can enlist yourself for the services, you might not get the opportunity to choose a job that interests you or for which you might have the requisite skills.